Woutah/pyside6-utils/readme.md

 - `DataclassTreeview` (and `DataClassModel` & `DataClassEditorDelegate`)
   - A view/model/delegate combination which mirrors a python dataclass (`@dataclass`) object and provides editors for each of the types defined
 - `ExtendedMdiArea` / `FramelessMdiWindow`
-  - Based on PySide6.QtWidgets.QMdiArea, provides a way to load custom frameless windows with a custom UI, while also retaining resize/move/etc. operations.
+  - Based on PySide6.QtWidgets.QMdiArea, provides a way to load frameless windows with a custom UI, while also retaining resize/move/etc. A custom UI example is provided in `./ui/FrameslessMdiWindow.ui`
 - `FileExplorerView`
   - Built around the use of a QFileSystemModel - enables right-click operations and undo/redo actions, as well as the possibility to set a "highlighted" file
 - `OverlayWidget`